lzear/eslint-plugin-ninja/docs/configs/recommended-line-length.md

 ## 📖 Config Details

-Configuration for the `eslint-plugin-perfectionist` plugin, which provides all plugin rules with preset options: sorting by string length in descending order.
+Configuration for the `eslint-plugin-dont` plugin, which provides all plugin rules with preset options: sorting by string length in descending order.

 This configuration will make your code prettier and more pleasing to the eye.